 The Authority requested us to review the methodology that has been applied by Aurizon Network's adviser, Value Advisor Associates (VAA), to estimate the cost of debt.
-VAA provided three estimates of the cost of debt (for the 20 day period ending with 20 November 2012), which were as follows:35
+VAA provided three estimates of the cost of debt (for the 20 day period ending with 20 November 2012), which were as follows:36

 - 6.42 per cent, which assumed 10 year fixed rate debt.
 This comprised a debt risk premium of 326 basis points and a risk free rate of 3.16 per cent.
 The debt risk premium, in turn, was calculated using the Bloomberg BBB fair value curve at 7 years, and adding 25 basis points to extrapolate this to 10 years.
-This figure excluded an allowance for debt raising transaction costs. - 6.24 per cent, which was said to reflect the QCA method, and comprised a 5 year risk free rate,36 5 year debt risk premium and an allowance for debt raising transaction costs, interest rate swap costs and the transaction cost of entering into credit default swaps. - 5.67 per cent, which assumed five year fixed rate debt, following IPART.
+This figure excluded an allowance for debt raising transaction costs. - 6.24 per cent, which was said to reflect the QCA method, and comprised a 5 year risk free rate,37 5 year debt risk premium and an allowance for debt raising transaction costs, interest rate swap costs and the transaction cost of entering into credit default swaps. - 5.67 per cent, which assumed five year fixed rate debt, following IPART.

-35 Value Adviser Associates (February, 2013), Review of Debt Risk Premium and Market Risk Premium, prepared for Aurizon.
+36 Value Adviser Associates (February, 2013), Review of Debt Risk Premium and Market Risk Premium, prepared for Aurizon.
+37 We note on a metter of datail that this should have been a 4 user term.

-36 We note on a matter of detail that this should have been a 4 year term.
+37 We note on a matter of detail that this should have been a 4 year term.